-The learning of Design and Technology at Eskdale is rooted in all five of our core values and combines practical skills with an understanding of aesthetic, social and environmental issues.
+We believe that the teaching of Design and Technology at Eskdale encourages our pupils to become curious and creative problem-solvers, both as individuals and as part of a team, preparing them for the developing world and for further Design and Technology teaching beyond key stage two.
+The learning of Design and Technology at Eskdale is rooted in all five of our core values and combines practical skills and knowledge gain with an understanding of aesthetic, social and environmental issues.
 Design and Technology helps our children to become discerning, informed consumers and potential innovators with a greater awareness and understanding of how everyday products are designed and made.

 Our core intent is to enable our pupils to strive to:

 ✓ develop imaginative thinking, enabling them to talk about what they like and dislike when designing and making;

 ✓ talk about how things work, and to draw and model their ideas

 ✓ apply their knowledge and understanding when developing ideas, planning and making products

 ✓ use a wide range of materials and resources, including ICT and to think and work independently and collaboratively

 ✓ critically evaluating both their own and others work, extending and improving their ideas